albravoc68/market-example-jsf-springboot/README.md

 This project contemplates the creation of two applications:

-(In Progress) Online store (app-market):
+(Done!)
+Online store (app-market):
-- It must show the products created in the dashboard.
+- It must show the products created in the dashboard. ✓
-- You must allow payment through the OneClick api. (dev environment).
+- You must allow payment through the OneClick api. (dev environment). ✓
-- It must allow the creation of users.
+- It must allow the creation of users. ✓

 (Done!)
 Dashboard (app-dashboard):
 - The login must be restricted to admin users. ✓